jeremyvlegros/jeremyvlegros/docs/about_me.md

+---
+title: About me
+layout: template
+filename: about_me.md
+---

 I am French, and I am going to be 40 years in two years.

 I chose to seek a job where I can thrive, so I am creating my own.